top of page

 Japanese spirit creatures

-Whoever first told the onna-yokai stories probably couldn't get a date.
+Whoever first told the onna-yokai stories was probably an incel.

 There are so many weird and wonderful spirit creatures in Japanese mythology that there is no room for all of them on this webpage.

-The Japanese timeline has a tendency to switch back and forth between internationalist and isolationist eras.
+The Japanese timeline swings back and forth between globalist and isolationist eras.

-Since Japan currently seems to be in an era of internationalism, I predict that Japan will go into another era of isolationism in the future.
+Since Japan currently seems to be in an era of globalism, expect Japan to go into another era of isolationism at some point in the future.

-Japan's future generations will criticize their elders for being "too Westernized" and go for old-fashioned Shinto/Buddhist values.
+Japan's future generations will criticize their parents for being "too Westernized", and go for old-fashioned Shinto and Buddhist values.

 If this ends up coming true in the next half-century or so, be sure to thank me for predicting the future with such accuracy.